20 Best Books about Denmark (Fiction and Non-Fiction)

 This post may contain compensated links meaning if you buy through them we get a small commission at no extra cost to you.
 Please read our disclosure for additional information.
 As an Amazon Associate, I earn from qualifying purchases.

 This is a collection of my choice of the best books about Denmark.
-If you are traveling to Denmark or just have an interest in this beautiful Scandinavian country I have selected some of my top choices from the best fiction and non-fiction works set in Denmark.
+If you are travelling to Denmark or just have an interest in this beautiful Scandinavian country I have selected some of my top choices from the best fiction and non-fiction works set in Denmark.

-Denmark is the birthplace of one of the most famous fairy story writers of them all – Hans Christian Anderson.
+Denmark is the birthplace of one of the most famous fairy story writers of them all – Hans Christian Andersen.
 If you are visiting Copenhagen you may plan to see The Little Mermaid sculpture which is displayed on a rock by the waterside at the Langelinie promenade in the Danish capital.
 She is one of the top tourist attractions for visitors to Copenhagen and of course a character from the Hans Christian Anderson fairy story of the same name!

 For fans of crime fiction Denmark (and Scandinavia in general) are the home of Nordic noir books.
 Defined as crime fiction and television drama that typically features dark storylines and bleak urban settings Scandinavian crime fiction has grown in popularity in the last few decades.